Genetics of aggression: Molecular genetics

 A number of molecular genetics studies have focused on manipulating candidate aggression genes in mice and other animals to induce effects that can be possibly applied to humans.
 Most studies have focused on polymorphisms of serotonin receptors, dopamine receptors, and neurotransmitter metabolizing enzymes.
 Results of these studies have led to linkage analysis to map the serotonin-related genes and impulsive aggression, as well as dopamin-related genes and proactive aggression.
 In particular, the serotonin 5-HT seems to be an influence in inter-male aggression either directly or through other molecules that use the 5-HT pathway.
 5-HT normally dampens aggression in animals and humans.
 Mice missing specific genes for 5-HT were observed to be more aggressive than normal mice and were more rapid and violent in their attacks.
 Other studies have been focused on neurotransmitters.
 Studies of a mutation in the neurotransmitter metabolizing enzyme monoamine oxidase A (MAO-A) have been shown to cause a syndrome that includes violence and impulsivity in humans.
 Studies of the molecular genetics pathways are leading to the production of pharmaceuticals to fix the pathway problems and hopefully show an observed change in aggressive behavior.

+A clear example of molecular genetics in aggression research involves manipulation of the Tph2 gene, which encodes tryptophan hydroxylase 2, the enzyme critical for brain serotonin synthesis.
+In a mouse model developed by, Tph2 knockout mice exhibited almost complete central serotonin depletion and showed exaggerated aggressive behavior during resident intruder tests.
+This study directly links a single gene mutation to molecular and behavioral outcomes, demonstrating the causal role of serotonergic pathways in aggression regulation at the molecular level.